Lakshmidhar2007/Correlation_Regression/README.md

 # Result
-Thus, the program to to analyze given data using co-efficient of correlation and regression line
+Thus, the program to to analyze given data using co-efficient of correlation and regression line has been done successfully.